EmmaTG/BrainMesher/README.md

 4. Convert point cloud to mesh of cube elements
 5. Optional: Use laplacian smothing on the surface and/or boundaries

-Run 'Brain_creation.py' to create example brain model to be viewed using Paraview
+Run **'Brain_creation.py'** to create example brain model to be viewed using Paraview
+Edit **'model_config.ini'** file to give new input and output directory and other parameters.

 Required packages:
 - Nibabel